 We use traditional means of advertising deposit products, including broadcast and print media and we generally do not solicit deposits from outside our market area.
-In recent years, we have emphasized the origination of core deposits.
+During 2023 and 2024, we offered a CD Special that attracted funds into Time Deposits.
+We continue to see a strong retention of our core deposits.